Thermal properties of charge noise sources: Conclusions

-\emph{Discussion and conclusions.} Analysis of our detailed noise data yields new information on the processes responsible for charge noise in mesoscopic devices (summarized in Table \ref{the_table}):
+Analysis of our noise data yields new information on the processes responsible for charge noise in mesoscopic devices.
+We summarize the results of our investigation in four conclusions:

-(\emph{i}) Quantum tunneling between TLF states may set a lower bound on the charge noise, but the strong bias dependence on the saturation temperature shows that such processes are not responsible for the saturation observed under normal SET operating conditions.
-Although we cannot exclude the possibility that energy from tunneling events and shot noise in the SET contributes to the excitation of TLFs at some level, we can say that these are not the dominant activation mechanisms, as evidenced by the dependence of the charge noise on bias voltage and current.
-Rather, our data indicate that heating of the SET electron gas dominates the excitation of charge noise, and that the temperature of the TLFs has a dependence on the power dissipation similar to that of the SET electron temperature.
+(\emph{i}) We see clearly that the charge noise increases linearly with refrigerator temperature for high temperatures, and saturates for low temperatures to a value that depends on the SET bias.

-(\emph{ii}) Comparing the different temperatures in Fig.\,\ref{noise_vs_bias}(c), we see some notable features: The temperature of the TLFs is approximately five times higher than the local surface temperature of the substrate, and three times lower than the electron temperature of the SET island, which indicates that the TLFs are in stronger thermal contact with the electrons on the SET island than with the phonons in the substrate.
-This qualitative feature can not be explained by uncertainties in the noise data or the models for electron-phonon thermalization, although these are not accurate enough for us to draw quantitative conclusions.
+(\emph{ii}) In the regime of low refrigerator temperature, the dependence of the charge noise on SET bias voltage and current is compelling evidence that the TLF ensemble dominating the noise is activated by SET self-heating.

-(\emph{iii}) The thermal interaction between the TLFs and the SET electrons provides guidance to the microscopic modeling of charge noise and its origins: To account for the data, the TLFs must reside in the immediate vicinity of the device, and we can rule out that they are located in the interface between Si and $\mathrm{SiO_2}$ or in the bulk dielectric.
-In particular, processes where the noise is generated by electrons tunneling between the SET island and local defects would account naturally for the thermal coupling to the SET electron gas.
-Such possible defects include the residue of Al grains formed around the perimeter of the SET island and leads during two-angle evaporation \cite{Kafanov2008}, as well as interface states between the metal of the SET and its surrounding oxides \cite{Choi2009}.
+(\emph{iii}) By our estimates, the temperature of the TLF ensemble is approximately five times higher than the local surface temperature of the substrate, and two to three times lower than the electron temperature of the SET, at refrigerator base temperature [Fig.\,\ref{noise_vs_bias}(c)].
+This indicates that the TLFs are in stronger thermal contact with the SET electrons than with the phonons in the substrate.